george24601/6.824/3/README.md

 ---------
 1. Any time raft server needs to install a snapshot, you most likely need to persist the snapshot state.
 Otherwise, recovery will be using a stale snapshot
 2. Any time raft server refers to an index that is potentialy no greater than the last index included in the snapshot, you need to either return early or find that is an error case
-3. In kvserver and raft, when we get command to use a snapshot, we need to check to make sure the snapshot is more stale from the current snapshot/state
+3. In kv server and raft, when we get command to use a snapshot, we need to check to make sure the snapshot is more stale from the current snapshot/state
+4. The sides involved in InstallSnapshot RPC calls need to implement general Raft rules regarding inconsitent term too.